Table of Contents

 What are Glaziers like?

-Based on our pool of users, glaziers tend to be predominately artistic people.
+Based on our pool of users, glaziers tend to be predominately investigative people.
 Take our career test to see what career interest category best describes you.

 Glaziers by Strongest Interest Archetype